Recently I was talking to a girlfriend about a difficult time she was going through.

 Have a happy place

 Make sure you have a happy place.
-Make sure you have an escape value for your stress and anxiety.
+Make sure you have an escape valve for your stress and anxiety.

 Somewhere among our problems, we need to still have fun and be happy.

 Just a gentle reminder that if you are struggling with depression or anxiety, seek help from a trained medical professional.
 Never be ashamed to ask for help if you need it.

 Don’t get so bogged down in the doom and gloom, that you miss out on the joy happening around you and in your life!